senzing-garage/kubernetes-demo/docs/helm-kafka-postgresql/README.md

     1. In this implementation, the queue is Kafka.
 1. Reads messages from the queue and inserts into Senzing.
     1. In this implementation, Senzing keeps its data in a PostgreSQL database.
-1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api-specification) server.
+1. Reads information from Senzing via [Senzing API Server](https://github.com/Senzing/senzing-api-server) server.
 1. Views resolved entities in a [web app](https://github.com/Senzing/entity-search-web-app).

 The following diagram shows the relationship of the Helm charts, docker containers, and code in this Kubernetes demonstration.